 (Full name is Joichi Ito or 伊藤穰一)

-Ito also was an early investor in numerous companies, including Flickr, Last fm, littleBits, Optimus Ride, FormLabs, Kickstarter and Twitter.
+Ito was an early investor in many startup companies, including Flickr, littleBits, Optimus Ride, FormLabs, Kickstarter, and Twitter.

-Ito is co-author with Jeff Howe of Whiplash: How to Survive Our Faster Future (Grand Central Publishing, December 2016), and he writes a monthly column for WIRED magazine.
+Ito is co-author with Jeff Howe of Whiplash: How to Survive Our Faster Future (Grand Central Publishing, December 2016).

 His writings, podcasts and other works can be found on his website.